Credit: Bank-issued credit

 Bank-issued credit makes up the largest proportion of credit in existence.
 The traditional view of banks as intermediaries between savers and borrowers is incorrect.
 Modern banking is about credit creation.
 Credit is made up of two parts, the credit (money) and its corresponding debt, which requires repayment with interest.
 The majority (97% as of December 2013) of the money in the UK economy is created as credit.
 When a bank issues credit (i.e. makes a loan), it writes a negative entry in to the liabilities column of its balance sheet, and an equivalent positive figure on the assets column; the asset being the loan repayment income stream (plus interest) from a credit-worthy individual.
 When the debt is fully repaid, the credit and debt are canceled, and the money disappears from the economy.
 Meanwhile, the debtor receives a positive cash balance (which is used to purchase something like a house), but also an equivalent negative liability to be repaid to the bank over the duration.
 Most of the credit created goes into the purchase of land and property, creating inflation in those markets, which is a major driver of the economic cycle.

-When a bank creates credit, it effectively owes the money to itself.
-If a bank issues too much bad credit (those debtors who are unable to pay it back), the bank will become insolvent; having more liabilities than assets.
-That the bank never had the money to lend in the first place is immaterial - the banking license affords banks to create credit - what matters is that a bank's total assets are greater than its total liabilities and that it is holding sufficient liquid assets - such as cash - to meet its obligations to its debtors.
-If it fails to do this it risks bankruptcy or banking license withdrawal.